Perceptions of Moderators as a Large-Scale Measure of Online Community Governance: Methods

 \subsection{Detecting and Classifying Community Members' Perceptions of Moderators}

 In this work, we quantify community members' publicly stated \emph{perceptions} of the quality of moderation by automatically detecting and classifying posts and comments which discuss moderators.
 Our detection and classification pipeline consists of three stages: (1) a prefilter step which uses regular expressions to identify content written by non-moderators which include the words `mod(s),' `moderator(s);' (2) a detection step, which detects content discussing moderators (differentiating them from those which make other use of `mod', \eg `video game mods'); and (3) a classification step, which classifies the sentiment of this content into positive, neutral, negative, and exclude classes.
-We only include content written by non-moderators as the goal of our work us to examine how non-moderators perceive their mod teams, not on how mods discuss themselves in public. \new{ We apply our pipeline, which we make public, to all reddit posts and comments made from Jan.
-2020 to June 2021. }
+We only include content written by non-moderators as the goal of our work us to examine how non-moderators perceive their mod teams, not how mods discuss themselves in public.
+We apply our pipeline, which we make public, to all reddit posts and comments made from Jan.
+2020 to June 2021.

+\xhdr{Prefilter Step Details (Step 1)} The prefilter step efficiently identifies posts and comments which discuss moderators.
+We use a regular expression-based filter to find all posts and comments which include the words `mod(s),' `moderator(s), and use our moderator tenure timelines to exclude posts and comments written by moderators during their appointment, as our goal is to measure how non-moderator community members discuss moderators, not how moderators discuss themselves.

-\xhdr{Detection Step Details (Step 2)} To differentiate posts and comments which discuss moderators from those which use `mod(s),' we fine-tuned a RoBERTa-based binary classifier \cite{Liu_2019_RoBERTa} using a manually-labeled dataset of 1,155 posts and comments, randomly sampled from the entire reddit dataset and further divided into a training set of 655 and a test set of 500 posts and comments.
+\xhdr{Detection Step Details (Step 2)} On reddit, the term `mods' often refers to `moderators,' but often is used as shorthand for `modifications,' as in `video game mods' or `car mods.'
+To differentiate posts and comments which discuss moderators from those which use `mod(s)' in other senses, we fine-tuned a RoBERTa-based binary classifier \cite{Liu_2019_RoBERTa} using a manually-labeled dataset of 1,155 posts and comments, randomly sampled from the prefilter step results and further divided into a training set of 655 and a test set of 500 posts and comments.
 RoBERTa was chosen for its high-performance, and its relative ease of training and minimal compute requirements.
 To improve performance and provide additional context to the model, we input not only the body of comments (or title and selftext of posts), but also the name of the subreddit the comment/post was made in, as well as the parent comment that the comment being classified was in reply to, when applicable.
 Our fine-tuned detector model has a precision of 0.82 and a recall of 0.94 on the test set, with an $F_1$ score of 0.88.